DEVELOPMENTAL DEEP DIVE PART 3: RUNNING BACKS

 THANK THE SWEET HEAVENS ABOVE FOR THE BALLCARRIER.

 Running back can be a much more forgiving position to recruit and develop than offensive line.
 A single impact back who can stay healthy might be all you need.
 Thanks to Jackson’s ability to stay on the field and carry a massive load in terms of carries and receptions, the backfield often carried itself like the B+ cut grade we gave it for this entire period.
-Matt Macpherson absolutely gets credit for developing Jackson throughout his four years into a player who could shoulder that load and become a San Diego Charger.
+Matt Macpherson absolutely gets credit for developing Jackson throughout his four years into a player who could shoulder that load and become a Los Angeles Charger.

 But heaven help us if Jackson had gotten hurt.